-We are doing this with sophisticated chemical analysis at Dr. Solouki’s University of Maine laboratory and with a team of trained dogs at the Pine Street Foundation’s offices in California.
+We are doing this with sophisticated chemical analysis at Dr. Solouki’s Baylor University laboratory and with a team of trained dogs at the Pine Street Foundation’s offices in California.
 We also hope the results of our research will help to predict whether a woman’s ovarian cancer will recur after treatment or become resistant to treatment.

 How You Can Become Involved

 You can help support our efforts to spread the word on canine scent detection by making a donating to our research fund.
 Your support will help us publish this paper in a prestigious peer-reviewed journal that is Open Access, meaning that readers can access the full report without a costly scientific journal subscription.
 The page charges (that we have to pay) can cost $5,000 or more, so gifts of any size will really make a difference.